cxengage/cxengage.github.io/cxengage-api-doc/Create-Integration.md

 All known errors will be returned in a JSON map with key "error".

-- **422 Unprocessable Entity** - The requested tenant does not exist or has been deleted.
+- **422 Unprocessable Entity** - The requested tenant or item does not exist or has been deleted.

 ## Salesforce Parameters